 We used sites as replicates because they represent spatial units large enough to be analogous to areas monitored to assess local conservation and management actions.
 For surrogates (coral cover, sponge cover, and rugosity), replicates were thus means for the 3 randomly-selected transects per site per year.
 To estimate species richness, we pooled the 3 randomly-selected transects for each year and site and calculated the total number of species observed.
 Richness was calculated separately for each of the three focal taxonomic groups (fish, corals, and sponges), and combined species richness was thus only calculated for sites and years for which richness of all three taxonomic groups was available.

 Species richness is a count variable that takes non-negative integer values and is prone to overdispersion.
-We therefore used negative binomial regression using the ‘MASS’ package in the R statistical programming language (R Core Team, 2019) to model species richness (Venables & Ripley, 2002).
+We therefore modeled species richness using negative binomial regression with the ‘MASS’ package in the R statistical programming language (R Core Team, 2019) (Venables & Ripley, 2002).
 All models include the parameter, theta (θ), which accounts for overdispersion.
 Graphical assessment revealed no patterns in the Pearson residuals or deviance residuals for any of the models included in the analysis, indicating the data conformed to the assumptions of the negative binomial models used.

+Before modeling surrogate-target relationships, we first examined simple correlations between the surrogates (between coral cover, sponge cover, and rugosity) because correlations, or lack thereof, among the targets might help explain differing spatio-temporal relationships between the surrogates and targets.
+We also examined simple correlations between the targets because fish and coral richness have been used as cross-taxa surrogates in the past (their species richness extrapolated to represent the richness of other coral reef taxa).
+We thus assessed whether they were intercorrelated, and more importantly, whether they were correlated to sponge richness.
+Objective 1:

-To determine which of the candidate surrogates was most strongly associated with each of the targets, we used simple models with only the candidate surrogates as predictors.
-We then compared these simple, surrogate-only models using Akaike Information Criterion corrected for small sample sizes (AICc; Burnham & Anderson, 2002).
-AICc results provide a measure of parsimony in that they can be used to identify models with the fewest parameters and the greatest explanatory ability relative to other models in the model set.
-We considered the most supported models to be those within 2 AICc units of the most parsimonious model.
-Pseudo-r-squared values were also used for model interpretation by providing a measure of goodness-of-fit in that they can be used to compare how much each surrogate improves the ability to predict a given target.
-Pseudo-r-squared values were used in place of traditional r-squared values because the negative binomial distribution uses a log link function, for which there is no equivalent statistic to traditional r-squared as a measure of goodness-of-fit.
+To determine which of the candidate surrogates was the best predictor of each target, we created a set of simple models using each of the candidate surrogates as predictors (Figure AX).
+To select the best model, we then compared these single-surrogate models using Akaike Information Criterion corrected for small sample sizes (AICc; Burnham & Anderson, 2002).
+Lower (“better”) AICc values reflect both model simplicity (fewer parameters) and goodness of fit relative to other candidate models.
+Following established convention, models differing in AICc values by < 2 were judged to be of similar quality {Burnham and Anderson 2002}.
+Pseudo-r-squared values were also used for model interpretation by providing a measure of goodness-of-fit used to compare how much each surrogate improves the ability to predict a given target.
+Pseudo-r-squared values were used in place of traditional r-squared values because the negative binomial distribution uses a log link function, for which there is no goodness-of-fit measure directly equivalent to traditional r-squared.
 We used Nagelkerke’s pseudo-r-squared (RN2) instead of other pseudo-r-squared metrics because it scales like traditional r-squared (ranges from 0-1) and is used to evaluate the improvement from a null to a fitted model.
-Only the top surrogate identified for each target from this comparison was used for subsequent modeling.
+Only the best surrogate identified for each target using this model-selection procedure was used for subsequent modeling.